-sFlow is an industry-standard technology for monitoring high-speed switched networks.
+SFlow is an industry-standard technology for monitoring high-speed switched networks.
 It provides complete visibility into network use, enabling performance optimization, usage accounting/billing, and defense against security threats.
-Sampled packets sent to a collector ensure it always has a real-time view of network traffic.
+Sampled packets sent to a collector (up to 5 collectors can be configured) ensure it always has a real-time view of network traffic.